Lenovo ThinkPad E480 Teardown and RAM, SSD, HDD upgrade options

 internal structure

-The laptop provides dual memory slots and comes with up to 32GB DDR4.
+The laptop has dual memory slots and up to 32GB of DDR4.

 Remove the battery